dogweather/forkful/content/en/elixir/numbers/generating-random-numbers.md

 ---
 date: 2024-01-27 20:26:18.067755-07:00
-description: "Generating random numbers in Elixir is a fundamental programming task,\
+description: "How to: To generate random numbers in Elixir, you primarily use the\
-  \ vital for applications needing unpredictable results such as in generating secure\u2026"
+  \ `:rand` module which provides several functions for this purpose.
+Here is a quick\u2026"
 lastmod: '2024-03-13T22:44:59.778876-06:00'
 model: gpt-4-0125-preview
-summary: Generating random numbers in Elixir is a fundamental programming task, vital for applications needing unpredictable results such as in generating secure tokens, sampling data, or in gaming algorithms.
+summary: To generate random numbers in Elixir, you primarily use the `:rand` module which provides several functions for this purpose.
 title: Generating random numbers
 weight: 12
 ---